Mersea Island, Colchester

 Please fill out this form to download our brochure.

 Very close to the beach, the house has a very friendly, homely feel and lots of natural daylight.
 Aldeburgh offers a safe, supportive, person centred setting.

-The service has eight large single en-suite bedrooms, a pleasant, bright lounge and sunny garden.
+The service has eight large single bedrooms – seven of which are en-suite, a pleasant, bright lounge and sunny garden.
 It is also wheelchair accessible so is suitable for people who may have additional physical disabilities or mobility issues.

 With a caring, dedicated team the focus is on supporting individuals to live their life in the way they want to, helping them achieve their goals and aspirations.